 Keep reading, and learn how it compares with other entry-level computers.

 Suunto Zoop Novo Review Summary

 The Suunto Zoop Novo is known as one of the simplest dive computers out there.

 It has basic functionalities and not too much more – you can’t expect all the bells and whistles when you’re buying in this price bracket!

 It has an oversized watch look and comes in a few bright colors.
-It’s hardy, strong and long-lasting which makes it great for beginners and recreational divers alike.
+It’s hardy, strong and long-lasting which makes it a great dive computer for beginners and recreational divers alike.
 The strap is long enough to compensate for reaching around wetsuits and drysuits.

 It has full decompression ability, so it’ll last you for your scuba diving career!